chadburnben/CMSC-315---discussions/unit3_lists/README.md

 ## Overview

 This assignment examines insertion, deletion, and searching in Python lists.
+For my code, I created a movie watchlist application to demonstrate how Python lists behave.
+When values are inserted, removed, and searched.
+The application used a list of movie dictionaries that contained the movie titles, domestic earnings, worldwide earnings, and release status.
+This meets the required list operations and multiple edge cases.

 ## Learning Objectives